Astha Bista, MPH

 Outside of work, she enjoys exploring new places and food and binge-watching Netflix shows.
 Overall, she is passionate about improving healthcare through scientific research and community engagement.

 Justine Budhram, MA

-Justine Budhram is the Staff Assistant for the Department.
-She has both bachelor’s and master’s degrees in music performance.
-In addition to her work for DHDPS, she has been teaching yoga for 12 years and is the owner and director of Ananda Yoga.
-In her spare time, she enjoys singing and playing keyboard with her rock band, riding her motorcycle, and traveling with her husband and son.
+Justine Budhram is the Executive Assistant for the Department.
+She has a BA and MA in vocal performance.
+In addition to her work for DHDPS, she has been teaching yoga for 13 years.
+In her spare time, she enjoys singing and playing keyboard with her rock band, riding her motorcycle, reading, and traveling with her husband and son.